Lisa O’Brien, Chairperson

 “As we grow and take on new challenges, my business background will, I hope, help.
 I spent 20 years in the sphere of retailing and operations management.
 I then moved to teaching and management at UWE.
 In between, I raised Jon and his sister Susie, living in Keynsham for what is now 30 years.”

-Paul Roberts, Deputy Chairperson
+Paul Roberts, Trustee

 “My son has been a member of Keynsham Mencap for over twenty five years, around this time I became a committee member, later becoming a Trustee.
 I still find it so rewarding to see its members having great fun enjoying its many activities and clubs.”